Cross-Shape Attention for Part Segmentation of 3D Point Clouds: Introduction

-Developing such cross-shape convolution approach poses a number of technical challenges.
-First, performing graph convolution across all-pairs of points and all-pairs of shapes becomes prohibitively expensive for large input collections of shapes.
-Our architecture learns global shape descriptors along with a \emph{pairwise shape compatibility} function that allows us to efficiently select a set of candidate shapes and assess their usefulness for cross-shape convolution for each input shape.
-For example, given an input office chair, it is more useful to allow interactions of its points with points of another office chair rather than a stool.
-Furthermore, given a point on a shape, its interactions with other points of another shape are not equally important.
-We incorporate a \emph{cross-shape attention} function that predicts the degree of interaction between pairs of points on different shapes.
-Another challenge is that training the above attention function requires discovering shapes useful for cross-shape convolution in the first place.
-To this end, during training, we maintain a sparse graph (called ``shape collection graph'', Figure \ref{fig:teasers}), whose nodes represent training shapes and edges specify which pairs of shapes should interact for cross-shape convolution.
-During training, the graph edges are dynamically updated according to the learned pairwise shape compatibility function such that increasingly more informative shapes are selected for cross-shape convolution per each training shape.
-At test time, the shape collection graph is augmented with additional nodes representing test shapes (Figure \ref{fig:teasers}).
-New edges are added connecting them to training shapes for propagating representations from relevant training shapes through our learned cross-shape convolution.
+Developing such a cross-shape attention mechanism is challenging.
+Performing cross-attention across all pairs of shapes becomes prohibitively expensive for large input collections of shapes.
+Our method learns a measure that allows us to select a small set of other shapes useful for such cross-attention operations with a given input shape.
+For example, given an input office chair, it is more useful to allow interactions of its points with points of another structurally similar office chair rather than a stool.
+During training, we maintain a sparse graph (Figure \ref{fig:csn_teaser}), whose nodes represent training shapes and edges specify which pairs of shapes should interact for training our cross-shape attention mechanism.
+At test time, the shape collection graph is augmented with additional nodes representing test shapes.
+New edges are added connecting them to training shapes for propagating representations from relevant training shapes.

-Our architecture integrates the popular DGCNN\ network \cite{wang2018dynamic} as backbone.
-We extended it with our cross-shape convolution layers and trained our new architecture end-to-end for semantic shape segmentation.
-Our experiments indicate significantly higher performance on the recent PartNet dataset \cite{mo2019partnet}.
-Compared to our backbone, we found an improvement of $3.3\%$ in part IoU on average in PartNet for fine-grained shape segmentation.
-In particular, we found that \textbf{our method improves the part IoU by $6\%$ on average for PartNet categories with limited number of training shapes} $(<300)$ compared to our backbone, demonstrating the utility of our cross-shape convolution scheme especially in such scenarios of limited training data.
+We tested our cross-shape attention mechanism on two different backbones to extract the initial point-wise features per shape for the task of part segmentation: a sparse tensor network based on MinkowskiNet \cite{Choy:2019} and the octree-based network MID-FC \cite{Wang:2021}.
+For both backbones, we observed that our mechanism significantly improves the point-wise features for segmentation.
+Compared to the MinkowskiNet baseline, we found an improvement of $3.1\%$ in mean part IoU in the PartNet benchmark \cite{mo2019partnet}.
+Compared to MID-FC, we found an improvement of $+1.3\%$ in mean part IoU, achieving a new state-of-the-art result in PartNet (MID-FC: $60.8\%$ $\rightarrow$ Ours: $62.1\%$).

+In summary, our main technical contribution is an attention-based mechanism that enables point-wise feature interaction and propagation within and across shapes for more consistent segmentation.
+Our experiments show state-of-the-art performance on the recent PartNet dataset.